jonnonz1/nz-statute-book/acts/public/1993/electoral-act-1993.md

   (b) the total number of valid votes received by each constituency candidate:
   (c) the total number of informal party votes:
   (d) the total number of informal electorate votes.
-(2) As soon as practicable after receiving from a Returning Officer the information specified in subsection (1), the Electoral Commission must declare the results of the official count for the district concerned by publishing in the Gazette a notice in form 14.
+(2) As soon as practicable after receiving from a Returning Officer the information specified in subsection (1), the Electoral Commission must declare the results of the official count for the district concerned by publishing a notice in the Gazette.
 (3) The Electoral Commission may declare the results for any number of districts on the same day, if the Electoral Commission considers it appropriate to do so.
 (4) The Electoral Commission may make arrangements under which persons with a particular interest in any declaration under subsection (2) are informed of the result, by any means the Electoral Commission considers appropriate.
 (5) If there is an equality of votes between constituency candidates for a district and the addition of 1 vote would entitle one of those candidates to be declared elected, the Electoral Commission must, without delay, apply to a District Court Judge for a recount under section 180, and all the provisions of that section apply accordingly, except that no deposit is necessary.